Surgery recovery: Preparation is key

 #If you’re overweight and living with osteoarthritis — or are at risk of developing a chronic condition — and have held eligible HCF hospital cover for 12 months, you may be eligible for a free Healthy Weight for Life program, including healthy eating and exercise plans and coaching.
 Other terms and conditions apply.
 See our Healthy Weight for Life page or call the Healthy Weight for Life team at 1800 226 180.

 ^Eligible members will need to have HCF hospital cover including primary hip and knee replacements for 12 months (excluding Overseas Visitors Health Cover).
 Members will be accepted into the program in line with clinical criteria by the participating clinician and hospital on a patient-by-patient basis.
-Must be admitted at Macquarie University Hospital, Eastern Sydney Private Hospital, Hurstville Private Hospital or Vermont Private Hospital.
+Must be admitted at Macquarie University Hospital, East Sydney Private Hospital, Hurstville Private Hospital or Vermont Private Hospital.
 You must undergo your joint replacement surgery before the proposed trial program end date.
 The No-Gap Joints program is proposed to end 31 March 2023 at Hurstville Private Hospital, 30 September 2023 at Macquarie University Hospital, 31 March 2024 at East Sydney Private Hospital and 30 April 2024 at Vermont Private Hospital.